Divisions On Show As EU Top Team Faces Grilling - UrduPoint

 "Our proposal is to do a coordinated evaluation of the VPs on Wednesday," said Pascal Canfin of the centrist Renew, adding the group's vote on Fitto depended "on the final agreement".

-A decision on Minzatu, 44, who is to oversee the people, skills and preparedness portfolio, was also delayed.
+That line passed and a decision on Minzatu, 44, who is to oversee the people, skills and preparedness portfolio, Virkkunen, 52, Ribera, 55, and Sejourne, 39, was also delayed.

-A postponement was also expected for Virkkunen, 52, Ribera and Sejourne, 39, who is to take charge of industrial strategy.

-"Europe must accelerate or it will fall behind," Sejourne, France's centrist ex-foreign minister told parliament.
+"Europe must accelerate or it will fall behind," Sejourne, France's centrist ex-foreign minister, who is to take charge of industrial strategy, told parliament.

-A close ally of Spain's socialist Prime Minister Pedro Sanchez, Ribera was given what is arguably the commission's most influential role, as competition chief with responsibility over a vast environmental portfolio.

-But her hearing was for large parts turned into a domestic politics tussle, the 55-year-old having to fend off a barrage of right-wing attacks on her government's response to the devastating floods that hit the Valencia region.

 Recent Stories